Mag.a Dr.in Katja Mayer

 Katja Mayer is a sociologist and works at the interface of science, technology and society.
 Since 2019, she is working as senior postdoc with the Elise Richter Fellowship (FWF) at the Department of Science and Technology Studies at the University of Vienna.
 Her research focuses on the interaction between social science methods and their public spheres.

-As part of her postdoc position at the Professorship of Computational Social Science and Big Data, she researched and taught in the field of "Critical Data Studies" at TU Munich.
+As part of her postdoc position at the Professorship of Computational Social Science and Big Data, she established the field of "Critical Data Studies" at TU Munich.

-In addition, Katja also works as Senior Scientist at the Center for Social Innovation in Vienna and is an Associate Researcher at the University of Vienna's platform "Responsible Research and Innovation in Scientific Practice".
+In addition, Katja also works as Senior Scientist at the Center for Social Innovation in Vienna.
+Until recently she was Associate Researcher at the University of Vienna's research platforms "Governance of Digital Practices" and "Responsible Research and Innovation in Scientific Practice".
 For many years she has been teaching Sociology, STS and Web Sciences at the University of Vienna, the Danube University Krems, the University of Art and Design Linz and the University of Lucerne.
 She was a visiting fellow at the School of Computer Science at Carnegie Mellon University (USA).
-She is a member of the core team of the Open Access Network Austria (OANA) and co-heads the working group "National Strategy for the Transition to Open Science".
+Moreover, she was a member of the core team of the Open Access Network Austria (OANA), co-heading the working group "National Strategy for the Transition to Open Science".
 In the years 2011-2013 she was a research fellow of the President of the European Research Council (ERC).

 Publications